Skip to main content

 "I have long contended that Nafta was perhaps the worst trade deal ever made," Trump said in October 2018.

-This approach was no different in the Middle East, where his administration approached the region with a market-oriented lens, while also hiring Iran hawks like John Bolton, Trump's former national security advisor, and Mike Pompeo, his CIA director-turned-chief diplomat.
+This approach was no different in the Middle East, where his administration viewed the region with a market-oriented lens, while also hiring Iran hawks like John Bolton, Trump's former national security advisor, and Mike Pompeo, his CIA director-turned-chief diplomat.

 However, like several of his business ventures that went bankrupt, many of his foreign policy moves achieved little and turned sour.